 Every applicant can submit his/her Schengen visa application up to 3 months before the intended travel date to the Schengen Area.

-The minimum processing time of a visa application is 2 weeks, so applicants are advised to leave enough time - between the appointment date and travel date - for the Mission to process their visa application; no guarantees can be given on the visa application’s return date as delays may occur.
+The minimum processing time of a visa application is 15 calendar days.
+Applicants are advised to leave enough time between the appointment date and travel date to have their visa application processed.
+No guarantees can be given on the visa application’s return date as delays may occur.

 For certain nationalities (see list here) the visa application needs consultation from the other Schengen countries and therefore the minimum processing time takes 3 weeks.